winterbird-code/adbb/README.md

 * `episode_number` - The episode number (note that this is a string)
 * `updated` - datetime when information about this episode was last fetched from AniDB
 * `tvdb_episode` - A tuple containing `(season, episode)` if this episode can be mapped to a TVDB episode.
 Note that `episode` is usualy a string containing the episode number, but can also be a tuple with (episode_number, partnumber) or a string containing episode numbers separated by '+' if the anidb episode is mapped to part of a TVDB episode or vice versa.
+* `tmdbid` - TMDB ID for this episode or None if not available.
+* `imdbid` - IMDB ID for this episode or None if not available.

 The following attributes as returned from the AniDB API
 * `length`